 PlayStation 5 is without a doubt one of the most popular gaming consoles ever released, but that doesn’t mean it’s not without a few issues.
 Sony has already released multiple patches aimed at fixing stability and performance for the platform — and even its fancy new DualSense controller needs to be updated at regular intervals.
 The process is relatively painless — minus a bit of downtime while it installs — but Sony has gone to great lengths to ensure updating your PS5 controller is as simple as can be.

 There are two ways to update your PS5 controller — automatically or manually.
 Both of them are surprisingly easy and convenient and can be completed in a matter of minutes.
 The easiest way to update your PS5 controller is to let it happen automatically.
+Here's how it works.

-If an update is ready for the DualSense controller, your PS5 console will send you an alert.
-When you see this prompt, simply connect your DualSense to your PS5 using its USB-C cable.
+Step 1: If an update is ready for the DualSense controller, your PS5 console will send you an alert.
+When you see this prompt, connect your DualSense to your PS5 using its USB-C cable.

-From there, it’s as simple as plugging in your controller with a USB-C cable and waiting for the update to complete.
+Step 4: Once that's selected, it’s as simple as plugging in your controller with a USB-C cable and waiting for the update to complete.

 Beyond removing those annoying update prompts, there are plenty of reasons why you should update your DualSense controller as soon as possible.
 Sony has sent out numerous patches in the PS5’s short lifespan, many of which have sought to improve the DualSense’s overall stability and performance.
 In other words, anyone who has run into connection issues could benefit from updating their controller.

 DualSense updates often work in conjunction with PS5 console updates.
 One update earlier this year fixed a battery indicator bug that caused a constant low battery icon to appear on the screen — even if you had just charged your device.
 So far, we haven’t seen any majority functionality additions through DualSense updates, although it’s certainly a possibility for the future.